simurai/duotone-syntax/README.md

 ## Variations

-Here a list for all [DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
+Here a list of all [DuoTone themes](https://atom.io/themes/search?utf8=%E2%9C%93&q=keyword:duotone).
 Or at least the ones that have the `duotone` keyword added. :grin:

 ## Create your own DuoTone theme